airbytehq/airbyte/terraform/aws/ssh_tunnel/readme.md

 The public key from that is used for ec2 instance creation, but the private key should be kept secret.

-TODO: The airbyte user might also need to usable with a password; check this from the connector side.
+TODO: The airbyte user will also need password auth allowed on the ssh connection, once we're ready for that.

+## Database Setup

+We don't have yet automation for running the database configuration scripts from infrastructure as code.
+The sql scripts included should be run once by hand when setting up from scratch.
+Note that the sql script creating a user has a place to manually change the password.